cibernox/cibernox.github.io/source/_posts/2015-03-15-optimizing-apis-with-ember-data-and-embeddedrecordsmixin.markdown

 * **Minimize the number of moving parts**.
 A good API is that one that is mostly static and do not vary depending on the identity of the consumer.
 You can call this also objective/subjective.
-If you are mixing static & objective field with variable & subjective ones in the same endpoint, specially if the variable information is not always required, you will have a bad time.
-Consider *slicing* your app into two separated static/variable endpoints.
+If you are mixing static & objective fields with variable & subjective ones in the same endpoint, specially if the variable information is not always required, you will have a bad time.
+Intead you should consider *slicing* your app into two separated static/variable endpoints.

 ### The objective/subjective encapsulation pattern.

-The paradigmatic case of this getting the profile information of a user.
+The paradigmatic case of this pattern is getting the profile information of a user.
 Imagine an app where some information of the users is public (username, avatar, etc...) and other fields are private (email, facebook, money in the current account...).